yashwanth-gh/codeshack-summer-of-code/README.md

 HTML, CSS and JAVASCRIPT.
 ## 🚀 Lessons Learned

-Currently i built Two projects
+Currently i built Three projects
 1. Landing page
 2. portfolio website
 3. website for CSOC

-Though both the projects are not responsive but learnt how to build website from beginner to intermediate level
+Though projects are not responsive but learnt how to build website from beginner to intermediate level
 .
 Now i can say after these projects i fell in love with web development.